-- (1) Contracts II;

-- (2) Legal Research and Writing II; and

-- (3) Torts II.

-(b) Completing the course and receiving a grade (other than "WP" or "WF") in Contracts I or Torts I are prerequisites for enrollment in Contracts II or Torts II, respectively.

-(c) The receiving of credit in Legal Research and Writing I is a prerequisite for enrollment in Legal Research and Writing II.
+First Year, Second Semester.
+Civil Procedure II; Contracts II; Legal Research and Writing II; Property II; Torts II; and Criminal Law.
+Completing the course and receiving a grade (other than "WP" or "WF") in Civil Procedure I, Contracts I, Property I, or Torts I are prerequisites for enrollment in Civil Procedure II, Contracts II, Property II, or Torts II, respectively.
+Receiving of credit in Legal Research and Writing I is a prerequisite for enrollment in Legal Research and Writing II.